tudelft3d/website/projects/leadingfellow/index.md

 A huge amount of spatial information, 2D and 3D is nowadays available, from many valuable sources (3D city models, Building Information Models, cadastral maps, sensor data, and so on).
 However, their suitable territorial continuity enabling smart cities analysis is still a challenge.

-This project was awarder within the [EU Marie Slodowska Curie cofund ‘LEAding Fellows’](https://leadingfellows.eu/) Postdoc Programme.
+This project was awarder within the [EU Marie Slodowska Curie cofund ‘LEading Fellows’](https://leadingfellows.eu/) Postdoc Programme.

 The project *‘Multisource Spatial data integration for smart city applications’* aims at the automatic generation of a harmonised 3D map from the integration and improvement of existing spatial information, to be effective support of specific smart cities-related use cases.